L3ad Solutions

 I went with the cheapest option and patted myself on the back for saving money.
 Three weeks in, the site crawled during peak traffic, and I realized I'd made a rookie mistake.

-The issue wasn't the hosting company—it was that I'd never actually defined what "hosting" meant for that particular business. dev), but the type matters enormously depending on traffic patterns, technical requirements, and growth plans.
+The issue wasn't the hosting company, it was that I'd never defined what hosting meant for that particular business.
+Web hosting is essentially renting server space, but the type matters enormously depending on traffic patterns, technical requirements, and growth plans.

-Shared hosting works fine for a small local business getting 100 visitors a month.
-But if you're running an e-commerce site or expecting seasonal spikes, you need something with more breathing room.
+Shared hosting is fine for a small local business getting 100 visitors a month.
+But an e-commerce site or one expecting seasonal spikes needs more breathing room.

-A managed WordPress host handles updates and security for you.
-A VPS gives you more control but requires more maintenance knowledge.
+Managed WordPress handles updates and security for you.
+A VPS gives more control but needs maintenance knowledge.

 Cloud hosting scales automatically but costs more when traffic spikes.